Gaurav17Joshi/contrast/_posts/2023-08-20-project-report.md

 The current QPO detection methods implemented in **Stingray** (an Xray TimeSeries Analysis Package) are limited in scope because they are based in the frequency domains.
 QPO transients are heteroscedastic and non-stationary in nature, which causes a bias in the periodogram methods.

 This project deals with adding a Gaussian processes feature that models the time series and performs a sampling search for model hyperparameters.
-GP's are a Time Domain models and mitigate many shortcomings of frequency domain methods, while also being more flexible and robust.
+GP's are Time Domain models and mitigate many shortcomings of frequency domain methods, while also being more flexible and robust.

 In this project, I have modified the code by [Moritz Huebner](https://github.com/MoritzThomasHuebner/QPOEstimation) for the the stingray library.
-The code makes a GPResult Class object which takes a Ligthcurve as input and performs Nested Sampling to calculate Evidences for different Models, given their Prior and Log_likelihood functions (Respective Helper functions being `get_prior` and `get_likelihood`).
+The code makes a GPResult Class object which takes a Ligthcurve as input and performs Nested Sampling to calculate Evidences for different Models, given their Prior and Log_likelihood functions (Respective Helper functions being `get_prior` and `get_log_likelihood`).

 The user essentially can make different GP Models by specifying the parameter priors, kernel types and Mean Types.
 The evidence can be calculated and compared to find wheather a QPO model fits the data better or a Red Noise Model, strengthening or dissmissing the case for a QPO detection.
-An [demonstration notebook](https://github.com/Gaurav17Joshi/ProofOfConcept/blob/main/Demonstration/demo2.ipynb) is also provided, and will be added to the Stingray Notebooks repository.
+A [demonstration notebook](https://github.com/Gaurav17Joshi/ProofOfConcept/blob/main/Demonstration/demo2.ipynb) is also provided, and will be added to the Stingray Notebooks repository.

 ---